chetanjangir0/falling-square-rain/README.md

 # Falling Raindrops Grid

 A React component that creates an animated grid of colorful falling raindrops with trailing effects.
 Built with Vite and React.
+For live preview of the site [click here](https://falling-square-rain.vercel.app/)

 ## Installation